jackyzha0/jackyzha0.github.io/content/thoughts/Making and Maintenance of OSS.md

 - Clubs: roughly overlapping group of contributors and users.
 May not have huge reach, but loved and built by a group of enthusiasts.
 - Stadiums: powered by a few main contributors, generally widely-depended upon packages.
 Centralized structure.
 - Toys: effectively personal projects

-Jonathan Zdziarski (aka @NerveGas) on user demands: "There is definitely a place for users and. their demands, however that's not inside the community (unless they're also contributing devs); the community, as in practicing any art form, is vulnerable; you wouldn't sit and criticize a painter while they're still painting their piece.
-The user base needs to be moved outside of the artistic realm and into the museum, where you software is on display."